-The AZ SILC is federally mandated and funded under the Rehabilitation Act, 1992 Amendment, Title VII.
-The SILC is governor by the Statewide Independent Living Council appointed by the Governor and comprised of Arizonans with diverse disabilities and advocates for people with disabilities from across the state.
-The Council supports and oversees the work of the AZ SILC and participates triennially in developing the State Plan for Independent Living (SPIL) in collaboration with the five Centers for Independent Living and Arizona Rehabilitation Services Administration.
+AZSILC is federally mandated and funded under the Rehabilitation Act.
+The Arizona Statewide Independent Living Council is comprised of individuals appointed by the Governor.
+These Council members are Arizonans with diverse disabilities and advocates for people with disabilities from across the state.
+The Council supports and oversees the work of AZSILC and participates triennially in developing the State Plan for Independent Living (SPIL) in collaboration with the five Centers for Independent Living and Arizona Rehabilitation Services Administration.
 The Council then monitors, reviews, and evaluates the SPIL implementation.

 The vision of the AZSILC is inclusive, accessible communities that value differences.

 AZSILC Members/ Board of Directors and Staff believe in the following values which guide their decisions making policy and practice on a daily basis:

 Every person has potential, innate talents, and abilities

 - In promoting the dignity, respect and inclusion of everyone

 - In acknowledging, respecting, and celebrating differences in people

 - Families can be effective advocates for adults and children with disabilities

 - Every person has a fundamental right to make their own choices in all aspects of life